 Gluten is a mixture of hundreds of distinct proteins within the same family, but it is primarily made up of two classes of proteins: gliadin, which gives bread the ability to rise during baking, and glutenin, which is responsible for dough's elasticity.

-Gluten refers to the proteins found in cereal grain’s endosperm (a type of tissue produced in seeds that are ground to make flour).
-Gluten both nourishes plant embryos during germination and later affects the elasticity of dough, which in turn affects the chewiness of baked products.
+In the plant, gluten is found in the endosperm (a type of tissue produced in seeds that are ground to make flour) and nourishes plant embryos during germination.
+Later on, gluten in the flour affects the elasticity of dough, acting as a glue to hold the food together, which, in turn, affects the chewiness of baked products.

 Is gluten bad?

-The most well-known form of gluten intolerance is celiac disease, which affects one in every 141 people in the United States, according to the U.S. Department of Health and Human Services.
-When someone with celiac disease consumes gluten, it triggers an immune response that damages their intestines, preventing them from absorbing vital nutrients.
+The best-known form of gluten intolerance is celiac disease, which affects between 0.5% and 1% of people around the world, according to the Up to Date, an evidence-based clinical resource.
+When someone with celiac disease consumes gluten, it triggers an immune response, including inflammation, that causes damage to their intestines, thus preventing them from absorbing vital nutrients.

-Wheat allergy is a rare type of allergy that is marked by skin, respiratory or gastrointestinal reactions to wheat allergens, but is not necessarily caused by gluten.
-According to the American College of Allergy, Asthma and Immunology, 65 percent of children with a wheat allergy outgrow it by age 12.
+Wheat allergy is marked by skin, respiratory or gastrointestinal reactions to wheat allergens, but it is not necessarily caused by gluten, according to UCLA Health.
+Wheat allergy is rare, and according to the American College of Allergy, Asthma and Immunology, 65% of children with a wheat allergy outgrow it by age 12.